Mean-field theory of the DNLS equation at positive and negative absolute temperatures: The Model and its Mean Field Theory

 The ground state is characterized by uniform masses ($c_n =a$) and alternating phases ($\phi_{n+1} =\phi_n + \pi$).
-The ground state energy is therefore \be h_{GS} \equiv \frac{H}{N} = a^2 -2Ja . \ee The transition line between positive and negative temperatures is characterized by an exponential distribution of masses and a random distribution of phases, which implies \be h_c = 2a^2. \ee The negative$-T$ region appears above the critical line and its properties are not yet fully understood~\cite{GIP21,Gradenigo2021_JSTAT,IP25}: they depend on the size of the system, on the statistical ensemble describing it, and on the time scales over which we observe the system, because the homogeneous phase is actually metastable above the critical line.
+The ground state energy is therefore \be h_{GS} = a^2 -2Ja . \ee The transition line between positive and negative temperatures is characterized by an exponential distribution of masses and a random distribution of phases, which implies \be h_c = 2a^2. \ee The negative$-T$ region appears above the critical line and its properties are not yet fully understood~\cite{GIP21,Gradenigo2021_JSTAT,IP25}: they depend on the size of the system, on the statistical ensemble describing it, and on the time scales over which we observe the system, because the homogeneous phase is actually metastable above the critical line.

-As from Eq.~(\ref{eq.H}), the energy density is the sum of two contributions: the local energy, $h_{nl} = \langle c^2_n\rangle$, and the interaction energy, $h_{int} = \langle 2J \sqrt{c_nc_{n+1}}\cos(\phi_n-\phi_{n+1})\rangle$.
-In order to better appreciate the amplitude of the two contributions, it is instructive to compare the DNLS~(\ref{eq.H}) with the limit case $J=0$, when the energy density is composed of the $h_{nl}$ term only, the angular variables being absent therein.
-Actually, $J=0$ corresponds to the so-called C2C model, where the evolution is determined by a local stochastic dynamical rule that ensures conservation of both mass and energy~\cite{JSP_DNLS}.
+In the limit case $J=0$, the interaction energy $h_{int}$ vanishes and the angles do not obviously contribute.
+Actually, this corresponds to the so-called C2C model; given the absence of interactions, an evolution can be implemented via a local stochastic dynamical rule that ensures conservation of both mass and energy~\cite{JSP_DNLS}.

-In Fig.~\ref{fig:phaserole}, we plot the numerical values of $h_{nl}$ for the DNLS for different temperatures as a function of the mass density $a$ and for $J=1$.
-Interestingly, they align almost perfectly along the corresponding isothermal lines of the C2C ($J=0$), showing that given the mass density and the temperature, the nonlinear energy $h_{nl}$ (approximately) coincides in the two models.
-This implies that the angular degrees of freedom contribute ``simply" as an additional interaction energy $h_{int}$, bounded between $-2aJ$ in the ground state and $0$ on the critical line.